flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 The code below defines a Python function which invokes the Lambda function with the inputs discussed in Section 2 and casts the Lambda function's JSON output to Pandas Dataframe.

 After that, the code makes two invocations: the first time it requests the forecasts over a past time window for which historical data is already available, which allows us to assess how close the forecasts are to the actual data, while the second time it requests the forecasts over a future time window for which the data is not yet available.

-In both cases the Lambda function is invoked with a context window of 3 weeks to generate one-day-ahead forecasts.
+In both cases, the Lambda function is invoked with a context window of 3 weeks to generate 1-day-ahead forecasts.

 ```python
 import io